hmziqrs/ruxlog-backend/docs/WATCHTOWER_SETUP.md

 - Periodically checks container images for updates in your registry.
 - Pulls newer image tags and restarts only the labeled containers.
 - Performs rolling restarts and cleans up old images (as configured).
-- Optional HTTP API lets you trigger an immediate update (webhook) after a CI push.

 ## Prerequisites